 "A beautiful, beguiling dreamy and enchanting album...
 Stunning” Eppy Gibbon Podcast Show

-In 2014 March signed with the highly regarded Indie label Hidden Shoal who re-released 'Nights Bright Days' to glowing reviews.
+In 2014, the highly regarded Australian Independent label Hidden Shoal re-released 'Nights Bright Days' to glowing reviews.
 Bundled with the album was a new companion EP 'Under The Day'.

 During 2015 March produced an interpretation of Hidden Shoal label-mate Markus Mehr's 'Bouy', released on the EP 'To Set The River On Fire', a Remix vs. project that saw Markus Mehr remixing March's track 'Ember'.
 She also worked on three vocal collaborations with electronic artist Liminal Drifter, including the title track of his album 'Troubled Mystic'.

-2016 saw a new EP, featuring the title song ‘The Orpheus Pavement’, along with three remixes by Lvmark, Sam Atkin, and Chloë March.
+2016 saw a new EP, featuring the title song ‘The Orpheus Pavement’, along with three remixes by Lvmark, Sam Atkin and March herself.

 In 2018 March collaborated with Todd Tobias (Guided By Voices, Circus Devils) on their extraordinary album 'Amialluma'.
 March expanded on Tobias’s original idea of using an invented language palette for the vocals, developing a lyrical world of word-invention sung into archaic lullabies and tales.

 "March sings, purrs, trills, murmurs and chants words in an invented language that manages to be both soothing and disturbing, like a feral child raised by nature."
 Craig Laurance Gidney

 "An ambitious project between two ambitious people, creating both musical velvet and musical sandpaper...
 In its listening, this album will take you to another planet... ” Angry Baby